bbatsov/prelude/README.md

 Support is available via the Prelude Google Group <emacs-prelude@googlegroups.com>.

+There's also a Freenode channel you can visit - `#prelude-emacs`.

 ## Contributors

 Here's a [list](https://github.com/bbatsov/prelude/contributors) of all the people who have contributed to the